moondos/qpa_final_project/README.md

 3. Docker will build Container pack with posgresql and qpafinalproject containers
 4. Postgresql container will be running but qpafinalproject will stop after script.py execution.
 You will see results of the default DNA sequence translation and GC-content plot in the volume *script_data*
 5. To run the script:
     - If you want to pass a file to the script, enter below command to the terminal:
-    `docker compose run -it --rm qpafinalproject data/input/genomic.fna 100`
+        - Run: `docker compose run -it --rm qpafinalproject data/input/genomic.fna 100`
             - data/input/genomic.fna - is a file *path*, positional argument
             - 100 - *step* is width of a bin, optional argument, 100 by default
     - In case of short dna sequence and step:
         - uncomment required script lines
             ```python